libscie/open.libscie.org/docs/index.md

     Visit <a href="https://github.com/observablehq/framework">Framework on GitHub</a> and give us a star.
 Or file an issue if you’ve found a bug!
   </div>
 </div>

+---

+## Disclaimer

+The information provided on the website https://open.libscie.org is provided for informational purposes only.

+We do not guarantee the accuracy of provided information.
+No rights or obligations can be inferred from the information as a result.

+Information may be changed at any time at the sole discretion of Liberate Science GmbH.